hubmapconsortium/spatial-api/README.md

         ((-5.0 -5.0 -5.0, 5.0 -5.0 -5.0, 5.0 -5.0 5.0, -5.0 -5.0 5.0, -5.0 -5.0 -5.0)) )'),
          15, 15, 15));
 ```
-This is a cube of size `10x10x10` created at the default origin `POINTZ(0 0 0)`, and translated 15 in the X, Y, and Z direction.
-This would place the closest point of the cube on any axis with the origin of `POINTZ(0 0 0)` at a radius of `15-5=10`.
-Where `15` represents the location of the centroid (from the Translate),
-and `-5=-10/2` the closest point of a `10x10x10` cube located at that centroid.

-The cube is constructed as a Polyhedral Surface which is a 3D figure made exclusively of six (6) Polygons.
+This cube is constructed as a Polyhedral Surface which is a 3D figure made exclusively of six (6) Polygons.
 It is a contiguous collection of polygons, which share common boundary segments.
 In our case the surfaces of the polygons are all `outside` surfaces.
 An `outside` surface is a polygon that has a `winding order` of counterclockwise,